-Brazil’s Temer accused of passive corruption by police
+Brazil federal police accuse president of getting bribes

-SAO PAULO (AP) — Brazil’s federal police force says it has found evidence that embattled President Michel Temer received bribes to help businesses.
+SAO PAULO (AP) — Brazil’s federal police said Tuesday that investigators have found evidence President Michel Temer received bribes to help businesses, raising a new threat that the embattled leader could be suspended from office pending a corruption trial.

-Investigators said in a preliminary report published Tuesday by Brazil’s top court that Temer deserves to be investigated for corruption.
+Temer has been under investigation due to plea bargain testimony by wealthy businessman Joesley Batista of the giant meatpacking company JBS that linked the president and an aide to bribes and the president to an alleged endorsement of hush money for jailed ex-House Speaker Eduardo Cunha.

-Temer has denied any wrongdoing and has already pledged not to resign.
+Temer has denied any wrongdoing and insists he will not resign.

-Attorney General Rodrigo Janot said last month there were enough preliminary indications of wrongdoing for Temer to be investigated for corruption and obstruction of justice.
+If Brazil’s top prosecutor agrees with the federal police recommendation, Congress will decide whether Temer should be investigated by the Supreme Court, which is the only body that can formally investigate the president.
+If two-thirds of Congress voted to allow the investigation, Temer would be suspended from office pending trial.

 Most Read Stories